dzackgarza/Notes/GRE/Topics/Real Analysis.md

 A continuous function on a compact space attains its extrema.

-continuous on the rational numbers and discontinuous on the irrational numbers
+continuous on $\QQ$ and discontinuous on the irrational numbers

 ## Differentiability
 $$